How to Start an Instagram Blog from Scratch: An 8-Step Guide

 Image source

-1. Start creating your blog posts with quality content
+Step #6: Start creating your blog posts with quality content

-Now that you have your foundations in place, you can kickstart the main element of blogging- content creation.
-Let’s not forget that Instagram is a competitive place, and many people are already creating content on similar topics; however, that shouldn’t stop you.
+Let’s not forget that Instagram is a competitive place, and many people are already creating content on similar topics, but that shouldn’t stop you.
 To work your way around this, aim at creating quality content.

 Here are some essential aspects of content creation that you should pay attention to:

-Content- captions, image copies, and video scripts
+Content captions, image copy, and video scripts

 Here’s an example of image copy on a carousel post meant for Instagram.